The Blood and Sand is a scotch-based cocktail that was invented in the 1920s.

 Blood and Sand Variations You Could Try

-Unfortunately, this cocktail is pretty divisive.
-You’ll either love it or hate it.
-These haters argue that the Blood and Sand tastes too much like a screwdriver, blaming the equal parts everything in the drink and their college flashbacks.
+You’ll either love it or hate this cocktail.
+Some say the Blood and Sand tastes too much like a screwdriver, blaming the equal parts everything in the drink and their college flashbacks.
 If you’re one of these people, drink something else or try one of the following variations:

 - Add more scotch and sweet vermouth and reduce the amount of orange juice or leave it out altogether